 Attempting to use cryptocurrencies to hide assets is therefore risky and in any event is ethically wrong.
 Even if the cryptocurrency is not discovered, evidence of assets being siphoned off can be used to make adverse inferences against a party and award the innocent party a greater share of the assets identifiable by the Court.

-If you, a friend or family member are going through a separation and dividing your property, we highly recommend seeking legal advice before progressing your case.
+If you, a friend or family member are going through a separation or divorce and dividing your property, we highly recommend seeking legal advice before progressing your case.
 Please do not hesitate to contact Lynn & Brown Lawyers for expert advice and assistance.